 It's a pretty good fit.

 The internet brings to mind Clarke's Third Law: Any sufficiently advanced technology is indistinguishable from magic.
 But occasionally, the spell breaks.
-As demonstrated by last October's massive DDoS attack, the internet is fallible, hackable and, as demonstrated here, mappable.
+As demonstrated by the massive DDoS attack in October 2016 - the biggest of its kind so far - the internet is fallible, hackable and, as demonstrated here, mappable.
 Although that is easier done than done right, as shown by this series of maps referenced on The Verge.

 An angry, almost pulsing red covers the U.S.’s major population centres: the Pacific Northwest, California, central Texas and the Northeast.
 Less affected areas are shown in softer, more diffuse orangey tones.
 Europe, less affected, is smudged with a few wisps of yellow.
 The colour scheme is reminiscent of nuclear contamination maps; or of the burning map of the Ponderosa ranch at the beginning of each episode of Bonanza see (#676).